Marlins win virus-delayed home opener, beat Braves 8-2

 TRAINER’S ROOM

 Braves: 2B Ozzie Albies (right wrist contusion) swung off a tee Friday.
-Manager Brian Snitker said Albies could return next week.
+Snitker said Albies could return next week.

 Marlins: RHP Michael Morin was placed on the 10-day IL, retroactive to Thursday, with a right elbow injury and recalled LHP Josh D. Smith from the alternate training site.